California Heat Pump Partnership Maps Path to 6 Million Installs by 2030

 A 30-year veteran of residential HVAC who's crawled through more attics than he can count.

-The California Heat Pump Partnership published its first large-scale adoption blueprint in 2026 with a blunt message: at the current installation pace, California will miss its 6 million heat pump target by 2030 by roughly 2 million units.
+The California Heat Pump Partnership published its first large-scale adoption blueprint in March 2025 with a blunt message: at the current installation pace, California will reach only about 4 million heat pumps by 2030 — roughly 2 million units short of its 6 million target.
 Permitting delays, a thin installer workforce, upfront cost, and incentive complexity are the four ceilings.

 What Has to Change